 After a collision, it might take several minutes to gather your thoughts.
 Once you’ve checked for physical injury and have safely exited the vehicle, take these four important steps:

-The most important step after a car wreck is to see a doctor.
+1. Seek medical attention – The most important step after a car wreck is to make sure everyone involved is ok.
+Check yourself and any passengers for apparent injuries and then check on other drivers.
 Your health is more important than finding legal counsel immediately after an accident occurs.
 So make sure you seek treatment right away, even before contacting a lawyer.

 When you sustain a car accident injury, it is important to look at the situation and ask whether you were the victim of negligence.
 Some of the most common types of car accident injuries, and the situations in which you may be at risk for sustaining these injuries include:

 Talk to an accident attorney about your car accident injury rights and the potential legal recourse to gain the compensation you deserve.
 You can also learn what steps to take after a crash on our car accident resource page.

 Drivers that file for car accident injury can claim the following damages:

 Washington DC personal injury claims differ from insurance claims and PIP in that they’re the only avenue available to recover for emotional damages.
 Consulting with an attorney will give you a clear idea of what damages you can claim when you file.
 This also gives your lawyer the opportunity to come up with a ballpark settlement figure to refer to during settlement negotiations.

 An injured person may face months, years or a lifetime of costly medical treatment, counseling and attendant care.
 Some may even need home modifications, medical equipment, constant supervision or lifelong hospitalization if their accidents left them with permanent disabilities.

 If you are facing an increasing amount of medical bills, seeking a lawsuit against the other motorist may allow you to recover damages to help pay for your past and future medical treatment as well as provide any other compensation for expenses related to your injuries and the accident.